-Ashman phenomenon (1947) describes an aberrant ventricular conduction, usually of RBBB morphology, which follows a short RR interval and is preceded by a relatively prolonged RR interval.
+Ashman phenomenon describes an aberrant ventricular conduction, usually of RBBB morphology, which follows a short R-R interval and preceding relatively prolonged R-R interval

-Ashman phenomenon is typically seen with atrial fibrillation but can also occur with other supraventricular arrhythmias.
-Clinically, Ashman phenomenon by itself is asymptomatic and does not require any specific treatment.
+- Typically seen with atrial fibrillation but can also occur with other supraventricular arrhythmias

 Ashman phenomenon.
 Occurs when a long RR interval is followed by a short RR interval and terminated by the aberrant QRS complex